I have questions re: this article:

 ?
 Please summarize the author’s discussion.

 ?
 Can you please help me evaluate the study concentrating on:

 - adequacy of methods used;

 - confounding variables and/or limitations on the generalizability of findings;

 - whether or not discussion and conclusions are justified by reported findings;

 - appropriateness of statistical procedures utilized and why; and

 © customnursingassignments Inc. customnursingassignments.com March 21, 2019, 3:47 pm ad1c9bdddf

-Let’s take a closer look at each question, then, which you can draw on for your final copy.
-I also provided the page numbers for easy referencing, so you could provide more detail when/if necessary.
+Let’s take a closer look at each question, which you can then draw on for your final copy.

 - What is the purpose of the study?